Mercedes-Benz has revealed the 4th generation GLE ahead of its public debut at the 2018 Mondial de l’Automobile or Paris

 Which brings us to the business end.
 The new GLE will be launched with a new in-line 6-cylinder petrol engine, and other engines including diesels and a plug-in hybrid will follow later.

 The GLE 450 4Matic is powered by the aforementioned petrol engine which develops 270 kW (367 hp) and 500 Nm of torque.
-It comes with 48-volt technology for mild-hybrid functionalities such as EQ Boost and energy recuperation.
+It comes with a 48-volt electrical system for mild-hybrid functionalities such as EQ Boost and energy recuperation.
 The integrated starter/alternator (ISG) provides an additional “EQ Boost” of 22 hp and 250 Nm of torque, for short periods.

 In all models of GLE, power is transmitted by the 9G-TRONIC automatic transmission.

 The 4Matic all-wheel-drive system comes with Torque on Demand (TonD) which can vary the torque distribution between the front and rear axle from 0‑100% depending on the selected driving mode.
-The optional transfer case transmits the drive torque to the axles in a fixed ratio of 50:50 percent.
+The optional transfer case transmits the drive torque to the axles in a fixed ratio of 50:50.
 Spinning wheels are braked by braking intervention at the relevant wheel.

 The options list also includes E-Active Body Control suspension which works with the aforementioned Airmatic air suspension.
 Mercedes claims that this is the only system in the market where the spring and damping forces can be individually controlled at each wheel, meaning it not only counteracts the body roll, but also pitching and squat.